KubeRocketCI/docs/docs/user-guide/tekton-pipelines.md

 ## Trigger Pipelines

-Each pipeline type is triggered by a specific event.
+A specific event triggers each pipeline type.

 ### Review Pipeline

 Trigger a review pipeline using one of the four methods:

 1. Create a pull request in the repository targeting a configured branch.
-Review pipeline will be triggered automatically once the pull request is created:
+The review pipeline will be triggered automatically once the pull request is created:

   ![Delete branch](../assets/user-guide/tekton-pipelines/bitbucket-pull-request.png "Delete branch")